samay90/iitgoa_hackathon_2024_backend/README.md

                 - User should be admin or super_admin.
                 - page should be number
-                - q is the search parameter (if not given than it will give all the users) Response : total_result,total_in_page,page_no,total_pages,results <- Data of users
+                - q is the search parameter (if not given than it will give all the users)
+                - q will be search in users name and email.
+        Response : total_result,total_in_page,page_no,total_pages,results <- Data of users
 ## 3) Mess (/mess)
 ### a) Edit Mess Menu (/menu/edit) (POST)